PlasmaHH/vdb/doc/XI.md

 ![](img/xi.0.png)

+## Flags

+* `xi/f` will use "full" mode, trying to read all memory mapped registers currently active.
+This usually is a very lengthy process.
+Any non-numeric parameter will then be interpreted as a filter expression for these registers.
+* `xi/e` This will cause a synthesized `step`  event to be emitted for every step.
+Depending on what is listening to this event it can be expensive which is why this is not active by default.

 ## Limitations
 Only for instructions where this is explicitly coded the change of memory will be recorded, and there we do not have a look at the number of bytes changed.